BLAIR-MUNENE/Phase-3-project/README.md

 4. Start the development server:

-Now, open your browser and navigate to `http://localhost:3000/home` to see the application running locally.
+Now, open your browser and navigate to [`http://localhost:3000/home`] to see the application running locally.

-## Usage
+## Backend

-After setting up the application locally, you can start exploring its features.
-Here are some key functionalities:

-- **Create Event**: Add new events with all necessary details.
-- **View Events**: Browse through all the events listed.
-- **Update Event**: Modify existing events' details.
-- **Delete Event**: Remove events from the list.
+Here is a repo link to the site's backend [https://github.com/BLAIR-MUNENE/backend-repo]

 ## Contributing